 This roasted banana ice cream recipe stirs caramelized bananas and chunks of bittersweet chocolate in with all the usual ice cream ingredients.
 Quite possibly the best banana ice cream recipe ever.

 The author likens this roasted banana ice cream recipe to “a sophisticated banana split wrapped up in a single scoop.”
 We’re not going to argue—in fact, we’re not going to bother with words at all, as we’re too busy helping ourselves to seconds.
 Suffice it to say this recipe has become our new banana-y thing to make when we have overripe Chiquitas on hand.
-With all due respect to banana bread, natch.–Renee Schettler Rossi
+With all due respect to banana bread, natch.–Samantha Seneviratne

 - 3 tablespoons cold water